 About the Course

 Engineers have the potential to be good leaders.
 They are analytical and tech-savvy.
-They are comfortable with figures.
+They are comfortable with the figures.
 They often have a can-do attitude.
 However, these characteristics alone are not enough to make engineers effective leaders.

 In this program, you will learn that a good leader needs at least three mindsets, supporting the development of essential leadership skills: